FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 5. Willingness to design around your business problems.
 If their answer to "can we build the cohort around our actual workflow priorities" is "we deliver our standard curriculum, that's what's funded" then you have your answer about whether this cohort will transform anything.

 Provider achievement and satisfaction data lives on each provider's FATP profile.
 The top-rated providers ranking indexes them quarterly on achievement rate, satisfaction, scale, and responsiveness.
-The digital apprenticeships ranking is the closest sector facet for ST1512 today.
+The digital apprenticeships ranking is the closest sector facet for AI L4 today.

 The harder question: who designs your programme?